 Langley City is growing, and the Nexus of Community vision aspires to shape our community into a more walkable, livable, and sustainable place for all residents!
 To do this, we’re creating a Nicomekl River District Neighbourhood Plan which will guide land use change, development, and public space improvements in the area.

 What is the Process?

-We are following a 3 phase process to create the Nicomekl River Neighbourhood Plan, and we anticipate completing the plan by March 2020.
+We are following a 3 phase process to create the Nicomekl River District Neighbourhood Plan.

 Phase 1 is now complete!
 Over the course of this phase, we reached out to the community to hear what you have to say.
 We introduced key issues and trends and facilitated a workshop and open house to develop a collection of big ideas.
 These will help inform the neighbourhood plan as we move into Phase 2 where we’ll test the feasibility of the ideas and engage even more community members.

 Thank you to all those who participated in the June 25th Design Workshop and June 26th Open House!

 To learn more about what we’ve accomplished so far, here are some key documents created during this phase:

 - Design Brief - distributed to the design workshop attendees